-GLEANINGS IN NATURAL HISTORY; with Anecdotes of the Sagacity and Instinct of Animals.
+GLEANINGS IN NATURAL HISTORY; with anecdotes of the Sagacity and Instinct of Animals.
 By Edward Jesse, Esq.
 Fifth Edition, adapted for Schools.
 Fcap.
 8vo.
 6s.
 6d.

-PHILOSOPHY IN SPORT MADE SCIENCE IN EARNEST; or Natural Philosophy inculcated by the Toys and Sports of Youth.
-Fifth Edition.
-With 100 Woodcuts, Fcap.
+PHILOSOPHY IN SPORT MADE SCIENCE IN EARNEST; or the First Principles of Natural Philosophy inculcated by Aid of the Ordinary Toys and Sports of Youth.
+Fifth Edition, With 100 Woodcuts.
+Fcap.
 8vo.
 8s.

 SENTENCES FROM THE PROVERBS, in English, French, Italian, and German.
 For the daily Use of Young Persons.
 By a LADY.
 16mo.
-3s.6d.
+3s.
+6d.